Appearance

 11.1.
 Define a Gene Set or panel

 A Gene Set is simply a list of genes, often called a panel when associated with clinical tests.
-To create a new Gene Set, click on the Actions button (Figure 11.1) in the Genes menu and select Create Gene Set.
+Gene sets are stored for analysis purposes, for filtering variants, and for launching applications.
+To create a new Gene Set, click on the Actions button on the Table tab of the Genes page and select Create Gene Set.

 11.2.
 View available Gene Sets

-The Genes page has two tabs at the top of the page: Table and Sets.
+The Genes page has tabs at the top of the page including Table and Sets.
 Table shows a table of all available genes.
-Click on Sets to see all available sets and make any edits to them
+Click on Sets to see all available sets and make any edits to them.

 11.3.
 Edit Gene Sets